 Successful Software Entrepreneur & CEO

-Phill has over 30 years of experience as an CEO & Entrepreneur in the software industry, helping build some of the world’s leading technology organisations, in Silicon Valley, London and most recently in Delft, Netherlands.
+With over 30 years of experience as a CEO & Entrepreneur in the software industry, Phill has helped build some of the world’s leading technology organisations, in Silicon Valley, London and most recently in Delft, Netherlands.

 I have Parkinson’s… but I am not my disease, it is not who I am, I am an entrepreneur, a husband, a father, a runner, a world traveller, …and mostly an optimistPhill Robinson